sibdevtools/api-common/readme.md

-# Simple Mock - Common API
+# SibDevTools - Common API

 ## To build